What Protection Do Pregnant Employees Have at Work?

 Unpaid wages can come in many forms.
 However, the most common form is not paying a non-exempt (also known commonly as “hourly”) employee properly.
 Here are some common examples:

 1. Overtime violations – California law is clear: employers must pay one and a half times (1.5) an employee’s “regular rate” (also known as the effective “hourly rate”) if the employee works more than forty (40) hours per week or more than eight (8) hours per day.
 An employee is entitled to double the “regular rate” for work more than twelve (12) hours per day [Labor Code section 510(a)].
-Common employer misakes include not paying an employee overtime for more than eight hours worked in a single day because the weekly total number of hours was under forty hours in a week.
+Common employer mistakes include not paying an employee overtime for more than eight hours worked in a single day because the weekly total number of hours was under forty hours in a week.
 Another mistake is forcing an employee to work additional time after the employee has “clocked out” or is required to work off the clock.
-The requirement of the employer to pay an employee overtime is there whether or not the employer knew or should have known overtime was worked.
+The requirement of the employer to pay an employee overtime is whether or not the employer knew or should have known overtime was worked.
 If your employer is not paying you overtime when you are entitled to it, you may have an unpaid overtime claim.

 1. Minimum wage violations – As of January 1, 2023, the minimum wage in California is $15.50 for all employers, regardless of the number of employees.
 [Labor Code section 1182.12(c)(1); see also www.dir.ca.gov, “Minimum Wage”].
 It is also important to note that some California cities have required higher minimum wage amounts than California.
 For example, the City of Los Angeles is $16.04 (and will increase to $16.78 in July 2023) and the City of Pasadena is $16.93.
 If your employer is not paying you the minimum wage, you may have an unpaid minimum wage claim.